-3.34 The Appellant was negotiating a Section 106 Agreement with the LPA in the period up to the sitting of the Planning Committee, and had agreed Heads of Terms.
+3.34 The Appellant had agreed the Heads of Terms for a Section 106 Agreement with the LPA in the period leading up the Planning Committee, and had agreed Heads of Terms.
 It is the Appellant's intention to complete a Section 106 Agreement prior to a decision being made in respect of this Appeal, which will address the reason for refusal set out under point 4 above.
 A copy of the draft Section 106 agreement accompanies this appeal at Appendix APP/8.